Create an Inclusive EDI Culture by Taking a Systemic Approach to Workplace Culture Change

 Systemic Change to Workplace Culture Requires a Systemic Approach

-To successfully tackle systemic equity and inclusion challenges and achieve meaningful workplace culture change, organizations must be willing to assess and approach their EDI efforts in multiple phases and at multiple levels.
+To successfully tackle equity and inclusion challenges and achieve meaningful workplace culture change, organizations must be willing to take a systemic approach their EDI efforts, assessing in multiple phases and at multiple levels.

 Recent evaluations suggest that organizations have yet to hit the mark with their EDI efforts.
 A Glassdoor employee engagement survey found that Black employees are 8% less satisfied than their White colleagues — a discrepancy that has only widened since 2019.
 This figure indicates that organizational equity, diversity, and inclusion efforts may not align with what is happening internally on an individual or team level.